igorjs/gh-actions-merge-queue/CONTRIBUTING.md

 ## Code of Conduct

-This project and all contributors are expected to abide by our Code of Conduct.
-It outlines behaviours that contribute to a positive environment and those that are unacceptable【426605577719396†L16-L39】.
-Instances of abusive or harassing behaviour may be reported to the maintainers.
+This project and all contributors are expected to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Instances of abusive or harassing behavior may be reported to the maintainers.

 ## Support